microsoft/terraform-provider-azuredevops/website/docs/d/group.html.markdown

 The following arguments are supported:

-- `name` - (Required) The Group Name.
+* `name` - (Required) The Name of the Group.

+---

-- `project_id` - (Optional) The Project ID.
-If no project ID is specified the project collection groups will be searched.
+* `project_id` - (Optional) The ID of the Project.
+If `project_id` is not specified the project collection groups will be searched.

 ## Attributes Reference

 The following attributes are exported:

-- `id` - The ID for this resource is the group descriptor.
+* `id` - The ID for this resource is the group descriptor.
 See below.

-- `descriptor` - The Descriptor is the primary way to reference the graph subject.
+* `descriptor` - The Descriptor is the primary way to reference the graph subject.
 This field will uniquely identify the same graph subject across both Accounts and Organizations.

-- `origin` - The type of source provider for the origin identifier (ex:AD, AAD, MSA)
+* `origin` - The type of source provider for the origin identifier (ex:AD, AAD, MSA)

-- `origin_id` - The unique identifier from the system of origin.
+* `origin_id` - The unique identifier from the system of origin.
 Typically a sid, object id or Guid.
 Linking and unlinking operations can cause this value to change for a user because the user is not backed by a different provider and has a different unique id in the new provider.

-- `group_id` - The ID of the group.
+* `group_id` - The ID of the group.

 ## Relevant Links